MLeggiero/thermal_obj_analysis/README.md

 ### **3. Analysis and Output**

+- 'Run Analysis' will begin the analysis of the OBJ file.
+Below the various progress bars are explained:
+     - 'Creating Face/Texture/Vertex Vectors...' will be displayed when the OBJ file is being read and converted into a Matlab matrix and manipulated.
+The progress bar will show 75% completed during the major portion of the calculation, and will appear to not progress; the progress bar is not dynamic to increase computational speed.
+     - 'Calculation Complete' will show when the analysis is over.

+- The results of the calculation will be displayed in the GUI window and in the excel spreadsheet saved in the output folder (which also contains the input parameters used).

 ### **4. Other Important Notes**

 - The software is set to utilize the parallel processing functionality of MATLAB.
 If the user desires _not_ to have the software utilize multiple cores when running, on line 208 of 'radiative_output_calculator.m', replace the 'parfor' loop with 'for'.
+-